Today I am going to explain the main parts of an IC Engine.

 It slides in the cylinder.
 Usually, the piston is made of cast steel and aluminium alloy because it requires strength.

-Piston rings made of cast steel are provided to prevent the leakage of gas to the crankcase.
+Piston rings made of cast steel are provided to prevent the leakage of gas into the crankcase.
 Upper rings are called compression rings.

 Gudgeon Pin or Piston Pin-